GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 ## 🛎️ Updates to this commit

-### `./public/assets/images/readme`: Folder that will store our photos to use in the documentation ( README )
+### `./src/components/Buttons/ButtonRay:` Button that is reused in several parts of the code, changing the text, etc., based on props

-### `README.md // README.en.md:` Added tutorial on how to navigate through commits and view the entire creation process
+### `./src/components/Sidebar:` Added the ButtonRay button to the sidebar, to be used as a link to the Login page

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&height=120&section=footer"/>